nicoversity/unity_3dradarchart/README.md

 #### Interaction: Keyboard

-The source code snippet below illustrates basic interaction with a 3D Radar Chart instance using keyboard input.
+The source code snippet below illustrates basic interaction with a 3D Radar Chart using keyboard input.

 ```cs
 // properties related to the 3D Radar Chart